Closing costs you should expect

-There are certain standard expenses linked to closing the sale of a house.
-These expenses are usually split between the buyer and seller, as noted in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in Texas to help guide you through your deal.
+There are certain standard costs associated with closing the sale of a house.
+These fees are usually split between the buyer and seller, as dictated in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in Texas to help lead you through your transaction.

 • Points (optional)